sww1235/Beltpack-Cellphone-MkII/idea file.md

 ## Custom Carrier Board Summary

 Basically a belt mounted computer running linux.
 Provides most functionality of cellphone, including calling and data access.
-Handset control is allocated to [handheld](#custom-ipod-touch-summary)
+Handset control is allocated to [handheld](#custom-ipod-touch-summary), but basic control can be done via GPIO.

+- Antenna Connectors are SMA
 - Use pogo pin connectors for external connections:
   - displayport
   - ethernet